-47.24.
-An ADI's repricing assumptions consist of:

-- (a) the classification of banking book items into the categories described in paragraphs 4 to 91 to 10 of this Attachment; - (b) the allocations of types of OPI items to contractual or behavioural repricing profiles (see paragraph 34 of this Attachment); and

-- (c) the method of determining the cash flow profile (see paragraph 26 of this Attachment) for non-market-related items, including the method for adjusting it in response to unexpected changes to the items, such as prepayments different from expectations. - 18.25.
-In the calculations set out in paragraphs 15 to 2018 to 23 of this Attachment, an ADI must use the following sets of repricing assumptions: - (a) the central assumptions, which are the ADI's own repricing assumptions, chosen in accordance with paragraphs 26 to 37 of this Attachment; - (b) the shorter assumptions, determined in accordance with paragraph 38 of this Attachment; and - (c) the longer assumptions, determined in accordance with paragraph 38 of this Attachment.
+- 21. An ADI's repricing assumptions consist of: - (a) the classification of banking book items into the categories described in paragraphs 4 to 9 of this Attachment; - (b) the allocations of types of OPI items to contractual or behavioural repricing profiles (see paragraph 31of this Attachment); and - (c) the method of determining the cash flow profile (see paragraph 23 of this Attachment) for non-market-related items, including the method for adjusting it in response to unexpected changes to the items, such as prepayments different from expectations. - 22.
+In the calculations set out in paragraphs 15 to 20 of this Attachment, an ADI must use the following sets of repricing assumptions: - (a) the central assumptions, which are the ADI's own repricing assumptions, chosen in accordance with paragraphs 23 to 34 of this Attachment; - (b) the shorter assumptions, determined in accordance with paragraph 35 of this Attachment; and - (c) the longer assumptions, determined in accordance with paragraph 35 of this Attachment.